Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Dynamic Pricing

-\begin{proposition} Let $X$ be a solution of $(P[t,b,Q(t)])$.
-If $X_j\geq 1$, then posting $\f_j$ is a satisfying action.
-Furthermore, the information loss is bounded by $\Pr[\calQ(t,\Bt)]\leq 1/t^2$ for all $t\geq c$, where $c$ depends only on $(\vf,F)$. \end{proposition}
+\begin{proposition} Let $X$ be a solution of $(P[\vb,Q(t),Z^{t}])$.
+If $X_{jl}\geq 1$, then posting $\f_{jl}$ is a satisfying action.
+Furthermore, the information loss is bounded by $\Pr[\calQ(t,\Bt)]\leq 1/t^2$ for all $t\geq c$, where $c$ depends only on $(\vf,\vp,A,F_1,\ldots,F_n)$. \end{proposition}

-Recall that \rabbi chooses $j$ as the maximum entry of the solution to $(P[t,b,\E[Q(t)]])$, which is a perturbed version of the object of interest.
-This information loss appears because we need to guess $j$ such that $X_j\geq 1$ without the knowledge of $Q(t)$.
-To build intuition, we now give a characterisation of the solution of $(P[t,b,\vq])$.
-See \cref{fig:pricing_sol} for an illustration.
+We now give an outline of this proof; for details, refer~\cref{sec:pricingproofs}.
+Recall that \rabbi chooses $l$ as the maximum entry of the solution to $(P[\vb,\E[Q(t)],\E[Z^{t}])$, which is a perturbed version of the object of interest, thus \onl needs to guess $l$ such that $X_{jl}\geq 1$ without the knowledge of $Q(t)$ and $Z^{t}$, creating an information loss.